Wednesday, February 24, 2016

 "Go," she says, "and think.
 And don't come back until you know."

-Small Damages tells the story of a young woman who gets pregnant and is sent away to have her baby.
+Small Damages tells the story of a young woman who finds herself unexpectedly pregnant and is sent away to have her baby.
 The story is set outside of Seville, Spain in 1995 but begins in Philadelphia.

-Her father died suddenly in September of her senior year as a result of a heart attack leaving Kenzie and her mother to pick up the pieces of their life in Philadelphia.
+When her father has dies suddenly in September of her senior year as a result of a heart attack, this leaves Kenzie and her mother to pick up the pieces of their life in Philadelphia.
 Kenzie was very close to her father who was a photographer.
-She admired her father because he chose to be a photographer in spite of the disapproval of others including Kenzie's mother.
+She admired him because he chose to be a photographer in spite of the disapproval of others, including Kenzie's mother.
 After her father's death, Kenzie's mother does not cope well and Kenzie feels like a "half orphan".
-The one day her mother announces she is starting her own business, Carlina's Catering.
-She packs away all of her Kenzie's father's photographs, cameras and albums into boxes which are stored in the basement.
+Then one day, her mother announces she is starting her own business, Carlina's Catering.
+She packs Kenzie's father's photographs, cameras and albums into boxes, which are stored in the basement.
 His clothes are taken to Goodwill and his favourite chair is moved to the guest room.
 She joins Match.com.
 This leaves Kenzie angry and disoriented.

-So feeling abandoned by both her mother and Kevin, Kenzie arrives Seville and met by Miguel who drives to his ranch in a cranky old car he calls Gloria.
-The ranch, called Los Nietos is where Miguel raises bulls for bull fighting.
-Also living at the ranch are a cook, Estela and Esteban who is a young man around Kenzie's age.
+So, feeling abandoned by both her mother and Kevin, Kenzie arrives Seville and is met by Miguel who drives to his ranch in a cranky old car he calls Gloria.
+The ranch, Los Nietos is where Miguel raises bulls for bull fighting.
+Also living at the ranch are a cook, Estela, and Esteban, a young man around Kenzie's age.
 Estela tells Kenzie she will teach her how to cook.
 Esteban doesn't live in the house and seems at first to be somewhat reclusive.
 Kenzie is distraught at having left her old life behind because pregnancy changes everything. "...it's yours, and no matter what you do, you've done a big thing that stays with you a lifetime."

 She is found by Miguel who tells her everyone has been looking for her and that he promised her mother he would look after her.
 Miguel takes her to Puerto de Sevilla and shows her the Necropolis in the hopes of calming her.
-Later Esteban brings Kenzie dinner and tells her about his past and how he came to live with Estela and that they are taking her tomorrow to meet her baby's adoptive parents, Javier and Adair.
+Later, Esteban brings Kenzie dinner and tells her about his past and how he came to live with Estela and that they are taking her tomorrow to meet her baby's adoptive parents, Javier and Adair.
 Slowly Kenzie and Esteban begin to form a friendship.
 He is kind to her and takes her riding on his horse, Tierra.
-Gradually learning about Esteban's life and what happened to Estela when she was young and in love leads Kenzie to rethink her choices.
-But it is Estela's story that finally crystallizes Kenzie's feelings for her baby, leading her to make begin to make her own decisions about her life.
+As she learns about Esteban's life and what happened to Estela when she was young and in love, Kenzie begins to rethink her choices.
+But it is Estela's story that finally crystallizes Kenzie's feelings for her baby, leading her to begin to make her own decisions about her life.

 Discussion